absotech/SubtitleRepair/README.md

 ## Contribution

-We welcome contributions and bug reports.
+I welcome contributions and bug reports.
 If you'd like to contribute to the development of **Subtitle Repair**, please follow these guidelines:

 1. Fork the repository on GitHub.
 2. Create a new branch and make your changes.